bazelbuild/examples/bzlmod/05-integrate_third_party_package_manager/README.md

 This is an example of how to integrate a third party package manager with module extension.
-The WORKSPACE file contains the equivalent definitons in the old system.
+The WORKSPACE file contains the equivalent definitions in the old system.

-In this example, we try to integrate a pseudo package manager called "librarian", which can do two things:
+In this example, we try to integrate a pseudo package manager called ["librarian"](../utils/librarian/README.md).
-- Genreates a `book` file for a given book name and edition, which contains the name and edition of the book.
-- Given a list of required books, selects the newest required edition for the same book name and generates a `booklist.json` file which contains the list of selected books.

-Our goal is to integrate it with module extension to select and fetch books.
+Our goal is to integrate it with module extension to select and fetch books, the actual implementation is in the [librarian directory](../utils/librarian).

 It covers the following topics: